meyresilva/AfricanWomenLit/AfricanLit/README.md

 later (Achebe 1977).

-European cultural texts have historically constructed African sexualities as dirty and impure.
-In this sense, Christianity and colonization have linked African female sexuality to danger, violence, or death, and “to the missions, excessive African sexuality was to be restrained as a salient element of their ‘civilizing mission’ project” (Becker 37).

 In many ways, colonized women’s bodies needed to be under control as they represented a danger to social order, thus stereotypical images of depraved women have long been